Welcome to my website. I started turning

 days a week.

-turning, in Feb.
-2005 I was commissioned to make two dozen bottle
+"The Center for Art in Wood" commissioned me to make two dozen bottle

 for woodturners were the long chrome-plated style shown below.